Okay. I can do this.

 "Uh..."
 I didn't even know what to say.
 Everything seems really messed up.
-I don't have the slightest clue to what's going on!
+I don't have the slightest clue of what's going on!

 Maybe I did die.

 'Okay.
-Don't panic, Bella.
+Don't panic.
 You're already drawing enough attention.
 Just ask the little girl what's going on.'